 Hip, Hip, Hooray for a Good Chardonnay

 Developing a sense for which wines go with specific meals takes time and thought.
-While you may enjoy the recommendations others provide, it’s equally likely you’ll discover a tasteful pairing of your own.
+While you may enjoy the recommendations others provide, it’s equally likely you’ll discover a tasteful drink and food pairing of your own.
 Use this blog post as a way to get started, but remember that some of the most powerful flavor combinations are discovered through adventure.